 to mock HTTP requests made using fetch

-to help us create a mock store to use in the tests.
-Let’s add the tests as follows:
+.
+That helps you create a mock store to use in the tests.
+Add the tests:

 // Add the new imports